Pros and cons of refinancing your mortgage loan before retiring

 Consider a cash-out refinance before retirement

-Own a home in your fifties or older and still have a mortgage?
+Do you own a home in your 50s or older and still have a mortgage?
 Maybe you should consider a cash-out refinance before retirement.
 This option could offer some flexibility:

 - Use the extra money to invest in your retirement savings, make a large purchase, or remodel your house